stevenpaul007-creator/Pico-GB/README.md

 * I2S sound support (44.1kHz 16 bits stereo audio)
 * SD card support (store roms and save games) + game selection menu
 * automatic color palette selection for some games (emulation of Game Boy Color Bootstrap ROM) + manual color palette selection
+* PSRAM (APS6404L) is supported if your flash is smaller than your rom

 # Videos by YouMakeTech
 * [Let's build a Game Boy Emulator on a Breadboard!](https://youtu.be/ThmwXpIsGWs)